-Masculine and neuter

-Singular Plural
+Gender Singular Plural

-hoc hos
+Masculine/Neuter hoc hos

-Feminine

-Singular Plural

-hac has
+Feminine hac has

-Example: I love books very much, but I hate this -> Ego amat multo libros, sed ego detestat hoc.
+Example: I love books, but I hate this one \rightarrow Ego amat multo libros, sed ego detestat hoc.

-The expression 'this thing' is translated with the neuter huc.
+The phrase "this thing" or "this" in a neutral, abstract sense is translated with the neuter form huc.